 Changes to the Mortgage Interest Deduction in the Tax Cuts and Jobs Act

-Under the old rules, home owners could deduct the interest on up to $1,000,000 on their home mortgage, as well as up to $100,000 on a home equity loan.
+Home owners could deduct the interest on up to $1,000,000 on their home mortgage, as well as up to $100,000 on a home equity loan.
 Don’t worry, if you purchased your home before December 14, 2017, your mortgage debt will automatically apply for the old rules.
 In fact, Congress has stated that new purchases that are in contract by January 1, 2018 and scheduled to close by April 1, 2018 will also be “grandfathered” into the old rules.

-Under the new rules, only the interest on initial mortgage debt up to $750,000 will be deductible against your taxable income.
+Only the interest on initial mortgage debt up to $750,000 will be deductible against your taxable income.
 Furthermore, interest deductions on home equity loans, new or existing, are no longer allowed.
 Basically, home owners can no longer treat their homes as a “piggy bank” by taking out home equity lines of credit to buy whatever they want.

 It’s important to understand that the deduction is only allowed on acquisition indebtedness, meaning the original mortgage.
 That means if you pay down a new $750,000 mortgage by $200,000, the new limit will be $550,000 even if you could refinance for a bigger loan amount.
 The only exception to this is if you refinance and use the proceeds to improve the property, although the $750,000 cap would still apply.1